 You might object to my reasoning that mind cannot be diseased by pointing out the example physical pain.
 For instance, the experience of pain from arthritis is an element that belongs to mind, not body.
 The pain itself has no location or material substance.
 It is purely an experience.
 Yet physicians treat it.

 But the experience of arthritis pain is a symptom of a disease, not the disease itself.
 The disease is pathological joint inflammation.
 If the disease can be successfully treated, the associated experience of pain can be lessened.
 We would hope, though, that the primary focus of treatment is the disease and not just the pain.
 The root of the problem is the disease, even when the disease is incurable.

 On the other hand, mental illness is about emotional pain that is not caused by disease, but by meaningful life experiences.
 Prescribing Valium to calm a person’s extreme distress is not medical treatment of a diseased mind.
 It merely masks the pain for comfort sake.

 Using the chemical properties of a drug to prevent a person from feeling pain, whether physical or emotional, is fundamentally indistinguishable from suggesting he stop at the local bar and order a double shot of vodka.
 It is not treating a disease.
 Rather, it prevents the experience of pain.
 Experience itself cannot be diseased.
 It can only be a symptom of a disease.

 If we opened up the definitional gates to the extent that any painful human experience is considered a symptom of a diseased mind, not only would it be nonsensical, it would also lead to inhumane results.
-The mental health industry would become dictatorial and any unwanted human experience would then be dragged into its totalitarian clutches.
+The mental health industry would become dictatorial and any unwanted human experience would then be dragged into its paternalistic clutches.

-But is this already happening?
+But isn't this already happening?